andrewdoak/p5js-matching-game/README.md

 ## Roadmap
 + Implement buttons on DOM that interact with the game sketch.
 In lieu of typing.
+Also mobile-friendlier.
 + Fix random color generator so that on each 'hit' or match, a different color flashes up.
++ After playing multiple times, modify game to 20 rounds & change win and lose amounts.
 + Fix CSS bugs and work towards matching layout and design.
 + Create and style new pages to match the original wireframe concept.
 + More to be added...